dgrtwo/dgrtwo.github.com/about/index.md

 comments: false
 ---

 I am a Data Scientist at [Stack Overflow](http://stackoverflow.com/).
 In May 2015 I received my PhD in [Quantitative and Computational Biology](http://www.princeton.edu/qcbgrad/) from Princeton University, where I worked with Professor [John Storey](http://www.genomine.org/).
-My interests include statistics, data analysis, genomics, education, and programming in R and Python.
+My interests include statistics, data analysis, genomics, education, and programming in R.

 Software
 ============

 * [broom](http://github.com/dgrtwo/broom): an R package for converting messy model outputs to a tidy format, for use with tools such as [dplyr](http://github.com/hadley/dplyr) and [tidyr](http://github.com/hadley/tidyr).
+* [gganimate](http://github.com/dgrtwo/gganimate): an R package for creating animations within the grammar of graphics.
 * [subSeq](http://github.com/StoreyLab/subSeq): Subsample reads from an RNA-Seq experiment to determine if it has sufficient depth.
 * [stackr](https://github.com/dgrtwo/stackr): R package for connecting to the Stack Exchange API.
 * [snippr](https://github.com/dgrtwo/snippr): R package for managing, sharing, and installing [RStudio code snippets](http://blog.rstudio.org/2015/04/13/rstudio-v0-99-preview-code-snippets/).